EmbarkStudios/texture-synthesis/README.md

 * Navigate to the directory where you downloaded the binary, if you didn't just `cargo install` it
 * Run `texture_synthesis --help` to get a list of all of the options and commands you can run
 * Refer to the examples section in this readme for examples of running the binary

+## Notes

+* By default, generating output will use all of your logical cores
+* When using multiple threads for generation, the output image is not guaranteed to be deterministic with the same inputs.
+To have 100% determinism, you must use a thread count of one, which can by done via
+  * CLI - `texture-synthesis --threads 1`
+  * API - `SessionBuilder::max_thread_count(1)`

 ## Limitations